-There seems to be an important differentiation between two types: those leaking juice and those that don't, as well as the appearance of the seed.
-A narrow "chicken tongue" seed may mean a tougher, almost nut-like flesh.5
+There are two types of lychee: those that leak juice and those that don't, as well as the appearance of the seed.
+A narrow "chicken tongue" seed may indicate a tougher, almost nut-like flesh.5

-But like other little-known fruits, lychee is being exploited by interests hoping to make good on this super fruit by turning it into a high-cost supplement drink or capsule.
+However, like other little-known fruits, lychee may be exploited by scheming companies hoping to turn this "superfruit" into a high-cost supplement drink or capsule.
 The best way to obtain benefits from the fruit is to simply eat it.

 Health Benefits of Lychee

-Vitamin C is abundant in lychee, and a hearty intake of this nutrient may boost your immune system to protect you against the common cold and other infections, help the body develop resistance, and fight inflammation.15
+Vitamin C is abundant in lychee, and a hearty intake of this nutrient may boost your immune system to protect you against the common cold and other infections, help the body develop resistance and fight inflammation.17

-While the benefits are enticing, be sure to consume lychees in moderation because they contain fructose, which may be harmful to your health in excessive amounts.19 Note that there have also been reports of allergies associated with eating lychee.22 For more information on the nutrients you can get from this fruit, you may refer to the table below.23
+While the benefits are enticing, be sure to consume lychees in moderation, as they contain fructose, which can be harmful to your health in excessive amounts.21 Note that there have also been reports of allergies associated with eating lychee.22 For more information on the nutrients you can get from this fruit, you may refer to the table below.23

 Lychee Nutrition Facts